njange/AWS-REST-API/README.md

 Sign in to the AWS Management Console and search for DynamoDB.

 Click "Create Table" and name your table "employee_info".
-(Screenshot 1: Create DynamoDB Table).

 Set "EmployeeID" as the Partition Key (primary key).
 Leave the Sort Key blank.